canonical/ubuntu-pro-docs/update-token.rst

    $ sudo pro detach && sudo pro attach NEW_TOKEN

-For machines registered to Landscape, you should also restart Landscape client:

 Then verify that the correct tools are enabled:

 .. code-block:: bash